 - Select the GeoJSON definition you created, la_zip_codes, from the GeoJSON menu.

 - Click Insert Map.
 A confirmation appears that the map was successfully created.

 Now it’s time to create your masterpiece!

-- From the Analytics home page, click Browse All.
+- From the Analytics home page, click the Dashboards tab.

-- On the browse page, locate and click the Los Angeles Tax Data by Zip Code dashboard.
+- Locate and click the Los Angeles Tax Data by Zip Code dashboard.

 Click to edit the dashboard.

 You can skip this step if your dashboard is already in edit mode.

 - Click the map to view the widget properties.